System performance is limited by various physical factors:

 🚧

-The fewer Access Points are used the lower the localization performance.
+The fewer Access Points in use, the lower the localization performance.

 • Access Points are representative if: